kevinohara80/nforce/README.md

 * `sobject`: (String:Optional) The user sobject.
 Required only if `id` is not defined.
+* `requestOpts`: (Object:Optional) Optional hash of parameters to pass to the underlying request.

 ## getIdentity(opts, [callback])

 opts:
 * `oauth`: (Object:Optional) The oauth object.
 Required in multi-user mode
+* `requestOpts`: (Object:Optional) Optional hash of parameters to pass to the underlying request.

 ### getVersions([callback])

+opts:

+* `requestOpts`: (Object:Optional) Optional hash of parameters to pass to the underlying request.

 Gets the salesforce versions.
 Note: Does not require authentication.